Compare term deposit rates in New Zealand

 How can I check the balance?

-Term deposits which can be viewed online or via an app help manage your money.
+Term deposits which can be viewed online or via an app, help manage your money.
 Most banks offer this.

-Our view: With interest rates so low, the best way to pick a term deposit is by length and interest rate.
+Our view: The best way to pick a term deposit is by length and interest rate.
 If you’re prepared to complete the forms and set up an account with a new bank, the difference in interest rates can be significant.
-For example, for a 12-month term deposit, an interest rate of 2.50% for 12 months is 25% higher than 2.00%.
-0.5% or even 0.25% can make a $50 or $25 difference on a $10,000 term deposit.
+0.50% or even 0.25% can make a $50 or $25 difference on a $10,000 term deposit.
+Generally, term deposits are offered for terms of 3, 6, 9 and 12 months, as well as 2, 3 and 5 years.

 - How often is interest calculated?
 The best term deposits pay interest monthly, meaning it compounds, while others pay interest ‘at maturity’.
-With interest rates so low, it doesn’t make a huge difference, but it’s something to be aware of.

 - Is there a break fee or penalty?
 If you think you’ll need the money before the term ends, you’ll pay a break fee.
 It’s likely to be an interest penalty, rather than an actual charge.
 However, check the details to be sure.
 If you may need the money, a savings account which allows instant access to your money could be a better option.